agencia-inovaki/centerparts_api/README.md

 # Foodie API
 Hey guys!
-I created this API with a single purpose... to make my foodie web app better with custom features, and for that reason I will provide data modeling so that you dont get out of the scope of the app and can get more knowledge :)
+I created this API with a single purpose... to make my foodie web app better with custom features 👉 [foodie client](github.com/danielpalmares/foodie)

 ## What will I find in this api?
 - SOLID principles